HaloHunter480/Survivorship-Bias-in-Emerging-Market-Small-Cap-Indices/QUICK_REFERENCE_CARD.md

 ---

-## 💬 **TALKING POINTS**
+## 💬 **INTERVIEW TALKING POINTS**

 ### **"Tell me about your research"**

 *"I quantified survivorship bias in India's NIFTY Smallcap 250 index using 9 years of complete historical data.
 I reconstructed the index composition using market-cap ranking—validated at 85-90% accuracy—then compared equal-weight portfolios of survivors versus all historical constituents.
-I found that survivor-only backtesting overstates returns by 23.3% (4.94 percentage points), demonstrating significant bias in emerging market small-cap strategy evaluation."*
+I found that survivor-only backtesting overstates returns by 23.2% (4.93 percentage points), demonstrating significant bias in emerging market small-cap strategy evaluation."*

 ---

 ### **"What's your key finding?"**

-*"Testing strategies only on current index survivors artificially inflates returns by 4.94 percentage points annually—a 23.3% overstatement.
+*"Testing strategies only on current index survivors artificially inflates returns by 4.93 percentage points annually—a 23.2% overstatement.
 This happens because 82.5% of historical constituents have been removed, including bankruptcies (16%), graduations to large-cap (33%), and demotions (33%).
 All three categories create bias, even the 'winners,' because they're no longer in your investable small-cap universe."*

 ---